 If you are interested in becoming a member of the Orange County Historical Society, Inc., we would be more than happy to have you.
 Members receive notice of our meetings, our semi-annual

-newsletter, a 10% discount on our publications, discounts on copying services at our Research Center and the ability to have queries placed on our web site.
+newsletter, a 10% discount on our publications, discounts on copying services at our Research Center.

 Lynne Lewis - President - 2019